Edith S. Watson: Photography career

-In 1896, Watson first traveled to Canada, and spent much of the next 35 years photographing rural people, often women, across the country.
-She sold her photographs to several North American newspapers and magazines; sometimes, she bartered her photographs to obtain lodging or supplies.
-Through these efforts, she maintained her independence and supported herself both as an artist and as a traveler.
+Watson's professional travels began in Newfoundland and Canada in the early 1890s.
+She went first as a painter, but soon partly, then almost exclusively, earned her living as an artistic and commercial photographer of rural people, most often women, across the country.
+She sold her photographs to numerous North American newspapers and magazines; she sometimes bartered her photographs to obtain lodging or supplies.
+Through these efforts, she maintained her independence and supported herself as both artist and traveler.

-For many years, she spent time during the winter in Bermuda, renting a cottage in St. George's, Bermuda and selling watercolors and hand-tinted photographs.
-In 1911, in Bermuda, Watson met journalist Victoria "Queenie" Hayward, who eventually became her partner in work and in life.
-The two women lived, worked, and traveled extensively together through isolated areas of Canada.
+Starting in 1898, Watson spent winters in Bermuda, where she rented a studio in St. George's, and sold watercolours and hand-tinted photographs.
+In 1911, she met journalist Victoria "Queenie" Hayward (1876–1956), who became her partner in work and in life.
+The pair lived, worked, and traveled extensively together through isolated areas of Newfoundland, Labrador and Canada.

-With her camera, Watson documented the lives of people in Newfoundland, Labrador, the Maritimes, Quebec, Ontario, and then westward into Manitoba and British Columbia, while Hayward wrote about them.
-The two women stayed with First Nations people in Quebec and Ontario; Mennonites, Doukhobors, and other "New Canadians" in Manitoba; and Haida people in British Columbia.
+With her camera, Watson documented the lives of people in Newfoundland, Labrador, the Maritimes, Quebec, Ontario, and then westward into Manitoba, Saskatchewan and British Columbia, while Hayward wrote about them.
+The two women stayed with First Nations people in Quebec and Ontario; Mennonites, Doukhobors, and other "New Canadians" in Manitoba, Saskatchewan and British Columbia; and Haida people in British Columbia.

-In 1922, Watson and Hayward published Romantic Canada, an illustrated travelogue of their journeys across Canada.
-The book featured 77 of Watson's photographs reproduced in halftone.
-It was atypical for its time, as it highlighted women's contributions to rural communities.
-In it, Hayward coined the phrase "the Canadian mosaic" to describe the region's multiculturalism; the phrase and concept was picked up by subsequent thinkers and artists, including writer and cultural promoter John Murray Gibbon.
-She sold her work to governments and advertisers, as well as publications including Chatelaine, Maclean's, the Canadian Magazine, National Geographic, and Ladies’ Home Journal.
+Edith worked and travelled alone for twenty years, then for almost another two decades with Victoria Hayward.
+Throughout that time she sold her work to governments and advertisers, as well as publications including Chatelaine, Maclean's, the Canadian Magazine, National Geographic, and Ladies’ Home Journal.
 Uncommonly for the time, she insisted on being credited for her published work.

+In 1922, Macmillan Canada published Watson and Hayward's Romantic Canada.
+The largest travel book published in the country to that time, it featured 77 of Watson's photographs reproduced in halftone.
+It was unique, as it highlighted women's contributions to rural communities.
+In it, Hayward coined the phrase "the Canadian mosaic" to describe the country's multiculturalism; the phrase and concept was picked up by subsequent thinkers and artists, including writer and cultural promoter John Murray Gibbon.

-Watson died in St. Petersburg, Florida, in 1943.
+Watson died on a trip to St. Petersburg, Florida, in 1943.